 We all feel burnt out now and then.
 A job such as teaching young children can be very stressful.
 Teaching during a pandemic is added stress.
 Make sure you are taking breaks and spending some self-care time to avoid feeling overwhelmed or burnt out.
 Spend time with friends and family.
 If time allows, take a day off if needed.

 Anxiety Treatment at Harmony Bay Wellness

 If you are a teacher who is feeling overwhelming amounts of anxiety about returning to the classroom during the COVID-19 pandemic, Harmony Bay Wellness’s licensed therapists and psychiatrists can provide the support you need.
-Our facility Laurel Springs, New Jersey facility, treats a variety of mental health concerns including, anxiety, depression, post-traumatic stress disorder (PTSD), and attention deficit hyperactivity disorder (ADHD).
+Our facility in Clementon, New Jersey treats a variety of mental health concerns including, anxiety, depression, post-traumatic stress disorder (PTSD), and attention deficit hyperactivity disorder (ADHD).
 Anxiety should not disrupt your daily life.
 Reach out to us today at 855.765.6399.